Hurricane Erin picking up steam as it edges along the East Coast

 “We probably wouldn't stay if it was coming directly at us,” said Rob Temple, who operates sailboat cruises on Ocracoke.

-Erin has become an unusually large and deceptively worrisome storm, with its tropical storm winds covering 500 miles (800 kilometers) from edge to edge — roughly the distances from New York City to Pittsburgh.
+Erin has become an unusually large and deceptively worrisome storm, with its tropical storm winds spreading across 500 miles (800 kilometers) — roughly the distances from New York City to Pittsburgh.

-Erin remained a strong Category 2 hurricane on Wednesday with maximum sustained winds around 110 mph (180 kph), the National Hurricane Center said.
-It was about 365 miles (590 kilometers) south-southeast of North Carolina’s Cape Hatteras.
+It remained a strong Category 2 hurricane on Wednesday with maximum sustained winds around 110 mph (180 kph), the National Hurricane Center said.
+Erin was about 295 miles (480 kilometers) south-southeast of North Carolina’s Cape Hatteras.

-Tropical storm warnings were issued for North Carolina and Virginia, while in Bermuda the government warned residents and tourists to stay out of the water, as rough seas are expected through Friday.
+Tropical storm warnings were issued for North Carolina and Virginia, while in Bermuda residents and tourists were told to stay out of the water, as rough seas are expected through Friday.

 Climate scientists say Atlantic hurricanes are now much more likely to rapidly intensify into powerful and catastrophic storms fueled by warmer oceans.